 What is Tongue Tie?

-If a baby is experiencing difficulty feeding due to tongue tie, mothers might notice they’re producing less milk because they aren’t receiving much stimulation during feeding.
+In some cases of newborn tongue tie, mothers might notice they’re producing less milk because they aren’t receiving much stimulation during feeding.
 Tongue tie issues can make breastfeeding painful and cause nipple tenderness.

 Watch our quick video, made for parents, to learn more about tongue tie:

 I think my baby may have tongue tie.
 What do I do?

 It’s never too late to notice an issue and seek a medical opinion and potentially therapy for newborn tongue tie.
 Therapy can help children with feeding difficulties and noticing an issue is the first step toward improvement that can come from treatment.
 If you suspect your child has a tongue tie or a feeding difficulty, you should consult your pediatrician, a certified lactation consultant, or a speech-language pathologist.